roppa/funcker/README.md

 Functions are fast and make good use of disc space.
 Bruce Lee said be like water.
 Well, the body is 76% water, yet we are so solid.
 The idea then is to loosen up, to flow, to become pure and dynamic.

-Functions are essentially objects, first class citizens, and can move around as such.
-Hence we have 'higher order' functions - functions that take other functions as parameters and/or return functions.

-Functions should do one thing and one thing only.
-They should not modify anything other than in its own scope.

 If you have done much TDD (please do!) you will know that as the tests get more specific, the code gets more generic.
 Same principle here - make the functions generic.

-Benefits:
+Benefits of fp:

- - modularise your code, making it more reusable
+ - modularise code, making it more reusable
- - reduce the complexity of your components
+ - reduce the complexity of components
  - data flows along a pipeline
  - things less likely to break because there is no state or side effects